-In relation to track record, the applicant should include their most impactful, high-quality published journal articles, presentations and awards, and demonstrate their ability to attract funding.
+In relation to track record, the applicant should include their most impactful, high-quality publications, presentations and awards, and demonstrate their ability to attract funding.

 Reviewers will consider where the proposed piece of research will take the applicant in their career as well as their post fellowship career plans.